choicespecs/cityActivityTracker/README.md

 5. User can create activities to share with other users in this platform
    - User can specify location, activity type, provide a title and description to their activity post.

+## Browsers / OS:
+Tested on Windows and Chrome OS, Firefox.

+## Libraries / Framework:
+None, used solely php, javascript, html, and css without using additional frameworks or libraries.

 1) This program will run on xampp or another apache / mysql middleware program.
 This requires you to place the appropriate files in the correct place
 2) This program will require two additional directories "user_img" and "post_img" for the image functionality to work correctly.
 3) mysql script has been provided to help set up the databases needed for this program.